MicrosoftDocs/bing-docs/bing-docs/bing-image-search/includes/quickstarts/image-search-client-library-javascript.md

 ---
 title: Bing Image Search JavaScript client library quickstart
-titleSuffix: Azure Cognitive Services
+titleSuffix: Bing Search Services
-services: cognitive-services
+services: bing-search-services
-author: aahill
+author: swhite-msft
-manager: nitinme
+manager: ehansen
-ms.service: cognitive-services
+ms.service: bing-search-services
 ms.topic: include
-ms.date: 03/04/2020
+ms.date: 07/15/2020
-ms.author: aahi
+ms.author: scottwhi
 ---

 Use this quickstart to make your first image search using the Bing Image Search client library, which is a wrapper for the API and contains the same features.
 This simple JavaScript application sends an image search query, parses the JSON response, and displays the URL of the first image returned.